DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/40 Data Binding Options.md

-The **Diagram** widget allows you to bind [node's](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes) and [edge's](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/edges) settings to a database.
-Binding options have postfix _'Expr'_ and can contain a name of a data source field or an expression that returns the corresponding node's or edge's data.
+The **Diagram** widget allows you to bind [node](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes) and [edge](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/edges) settings to a database.
+Binding options have postfix _'Expr'_ and can contain a data source field name or an expression that returns the corresponding node or edge data.

     <!--JavaScript-->
     $(function() {